 Following Immersion Week, Fellows are expected to work 16 hours/week on the Fellowship over fourteen weeks of the Fall and Spring semesters over the academic year, for a total of 224 hours per semester.
 Approximately half of that time should be spent at a digitization station will be set up in collaboration between the Graduate Program and the Host Station.
 Each Fellow:

 - inventories and assesses the material identified by the Host Station for preservation

 - digitizes the materials at the digitization station

 - creates detailed catalog records for the digitized material

-- collaborate with AAPB archivists to implement the AAPB’s workflow for submission of the materials into the AAPB for digital preservation, including creating proxy files, generating preservation and technical metadata, and ingesting metadata into the AAPB’s Archival Management System
+- collaborates with AAPB archivists to implement the AAPB’s workflow for submission of the materials into the AAPB for digital preservation, including creating proxy files, generating preservation and technical metadata, and ingesting metadata into the AAPB’s Archival Management System

-- collaborate with the Faculty Advisor at the Graduate Program to document their audiovisual preservation work with the creation of a 3-5 page handbook and a video tutorial on use of the equipment for the benefit of future students
+- collaborates with the Faculty Advisor at the Graduate Program to document their audiovisual preservation work with the creation of a 3-5 page handbook and a video tutorial on use of the equipment for the benefit of future students

 Fellows will keep in touch with each other throughout their Fellowships virtually through online collaboration tools.
 Fellows will also attend three educational webinars over the course of the Fellowship.